jmkristian/pack-it-forms/README.md

 Explanation of the Form Boilerplate
 -----------------------------------

-If you wish to create a form completely from scratch this section describes the boilerplate in the standard forms and how it interacts with the pack-it-forms Javascript and CSS.
+If you wish to create a form completely from scratch, this section describes the boilerplate in the standard forms and how it interacts with the pack-it-forms Javascript and CSS.
 With this information you can make choices about how much of this functionality you'd like to